 News Man charged with hate crime in attack on Orthodox man in Brooklyn, NYPD says Enrique Gerena, 32, of Brooklyn, has been charged with assault as a hate crime.
 A man punched a Orthodox Jewish man in the back of the head in Williamsburg Friday.
 The NYPD released surveillance footage, above, of the suspect.
-Photo Credit: NYPD By Alison Fox and Lauren Cook email@example.com, firstname.lastname@example.org @AlisonFox Updated December 4, 2018 7:00 PM Print Share fbShare Tweet Email A 32-year-old man was charged on Tuesday with assaulting an Orthodox Jewish man in Brooklyn last week, police said.
+Photo Credit: NYPD By Alison Fox and Lauren Cook firstname.lastname@example.org, email@example.com @AlisonFox Updated December 4, 2018 7:00 PM Print Share fbShare Tweet Email A 32-year-old man was charged on Tuesday with assaulting an Orthodox Jewish man in Brooklyn last week, police said.
 Enrique Gerena, of Brooklyn, is accused of punching a 33-year-old man in the back of the head near the corner of Throop Avenue and Wallabout Street in Williamsburg at about 6:40 p.m. on Friday.
 He was arrested and charged with assault as a hate crime on Tuesday, just two days after the NYPD released surveillance video of the attack.
 After a second alleged hate crime took place in Brooklyn over the weekend, the Anti-Defamation League offered a $5,000 reward for information leading to the arrest and conviction of any suspects.
 It was unclear Tuesday evening if a tip from the public lead to the arrest of Genera.
 In the second incident, police said a 42-year-old man walking to synagogue on Saturday morning was attacked on East New York Avenue, near Albany Avenue, in East Flatbush about 6:30 a.m.
 Two men approached him from behind, punched him and then ran off.
 “We remain increasingly concerned by the number of alleged unprovoked assaults on Orthodox Jewish individuals in Brooklyn in recent weeks,” Evan R. Bernstein, the regional director of the ADL for New York and New Jersey, said in a statement on Sunday.
 “We are deeply troubled by this.
 Our Orthodox communities are particularly vulnerable, and Jewish communities are feeling increasingly afraid.”
 The attacks came just days after a 9-year-old Jewish boy was punched in the face by a teenager in Williamsburg.
 The boy, who police said was wearing traditional Jewish attire, was walking home about 6 p.m. on Nov.
 25 when he was attacked.
 “Anti-Semitism, or hate of any kind, has zero place in our communities,” Attorney General-Elect Letitia James said in a statement.
 “I am deeply disturbed by these recent acts of hate against New Yorkers, acts that must be thoroughly investigated and the perpetrators held to the fullest extent of the law.
 Today and every day, I stand shoulder to shoulder with the Jewish community and urge anyone with information about these heinous crimes to come forward.”
-By Alison Fox and Lauren Cook email@example.com, firstname.lastname@example.org @AlisonFox Alison covers law enforcement and breaking news.
+By Alison Fox and Lauren Cook firstname.lastname@example.org, email@example.com @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
 Share on Facebook Share on Twitter More on this topic Mayoral office would focus on stopping hate crimesA recent rash of hateful attacks reinforces the need for the new office, says bill sponsor Mark Levine.
 Man charged with breaking Brooklyn church's statues: NYPDAndrew Oshesky urinated on the statues at Our Lady of Consolation church, police said.
 9-year-old Jewish boy attacked on Williamsburg street: NYPDThe NYPD's Hate Crimes Task Force was investigating.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.